-Hailey Sadler is a political communications veteran and international documentary photographer who works at the intersection of art, journalism, and advocacy.
+Hailey Sadler is a political communications veteran and independent documentary photographer who works at the intersection of art, journalism, and advocacy.

 Her work focuses on the human toll of conflict, particularly the displacement crisis and its toll on the family.
 She is passionate about using images to tell stories that transcend a person's circumstances -- whether they are a U.S. Marine in Helmand Province, an elected official on Capitol Hill, or a girl in Zambia with dreams of becoming a doctor -- and capture their humanity, dignity, and essence.